pegesund/heysql/README.md

 On the other hand one very often do have something like models in the code.
 Product, customer, purchase and so on - and the boilerplate to get this stuff up and running can be quite boring and time consuming.

-HeySql is an attempt to find the right balance between an orm and doing thing in sql.
+HeySql is an attempt to find the right balance between an orm and doing things in sql.

 ## Usage